Computational Social Science Summer Schools

 Research Incubators on Data-driven Modeling of Conflicts, Migration, and Social Cohesion

-The three summer schools focus on one research topic each:
+The Summer Schools focus on one research topic each:

-- The CSS summer school on Conflict took place from July 23 to August 3, 2018 at Jacobs University Bremen (Germany).
-For a brief report, see the archive.
+- The CSS summer school on Conflict took place from July 23 to August 3, 2018 at Constructor University Bremen (Germany).

 Within each summer school, junior researchers team up with senior experts to work through the whole research process on one specific research topic.
 Their aim is to prepare a manuscript for scientific publication.
 Within each team, one expert has a strong methodological expertise in computational social sciences (CSS) and the other a strong topical expertise.
 The goal is to train the 24 participating junior researchers in CSS methods and to give them hands-on expertise in a cutting-edge research project on conflicts using CSS methods.